Skip to main content

 Drug trafficking (CDSA s.5) and production (CDSA s.7) carry substantially higher maximum penalties than simple possession and are almost always classified as serious criminality:

 • !
-Trafficking Schedule I substances — life imprisonment maximum
+Trafficking Schedule I substances, life imprisonment maximum

 • !
-Production of Schedule I substances — life imprisonment maximum
+Production of Schedule I substances, life imprisonment maximum

 • !
-Trafficking Schedule III — 10 years maximum
+Trafficking Schedule III: 10 years maximum

-If your conviction involved intent to distribute, trafficking, or manufacturing — even if the charge was ultimately reduced to simple possession through a plea agreement — the original circumstances may still be considered by CBSA during your assessment.
+If your conviction involved intent to distribute, trafficking, or manufacturing, even if the charge was ultimately reduced to simple possession through a plea agreement, the original circumstances may still be considered by CBSA during your assessment.

 Schedule III and IV: Non-Serious Criminality

-Get Your Drug Charge Assessed
+See How Your Drug Charge Applies

-View Reports & Pricing
+View Deep Dives & Pricing

 Frequently Asked Questions